The Candy Man

 My parents believed in a relatively small “salary” for completing chores around the house.
 So in exchange for doing things such as setting the table, vacuuming, and keeping my room clean, I received $2 per week in spending money.
 Contrast this to others in my 4th-grade class who had parents that gave them $20 per week!
 I didn’t think this was fair, so I set out to alter the balance to be more in my favor.

 My mom was fiscally conservative, so she shopped the sales at three stores each week.
-One of those three was our local family fare store and they stocked this wonderful candy known as we called fizz candies.
-They were sold in individual packages but each package was connected in groups of 5.
-Each individual piece cost $0.02.
+One of those three was our local Family Fare store, and they stocked this wonderful candy known as fizzy candies.
+They were sold in individual packages, but each package was connected in groups of 5.
+Each piece was $0.02.
 After trying these myself a few times on my grocery trips with my mom, I hatched a plan and solicited my mom’s help.
-Each week I would have her take my $2.00 allowance and purchase twenty 5-string packages comprising 100 individual pieces.
+Each week, I would have her take my $2.00 allowance and purchase twenty 5-string packages comprising 100 individual pieces.

-I would then take those 100 pieces of candy and offer them to my fellow classmates during afternoon recess…for $0.10/piece.
-That’s clearly not a lot of money, but a 500% profit margin isn’t a bad day’s work.
-Plus, not a lot of people walk around with dimes in their pocket, so typically the minimum quantity sold was 5 with most people just paying a dollar for 10.
+I would then take those 100 pieces of candy and offer them to my classmates during afternoon recess…for $0.10/piece.
+That’s not a lot of money, but a 500% profit margin isn’t a bad day’s work.
+Plus, not many people walked around with dimes in their pocket, so typically the minimum quantity sold was 5, with most people just paying a dollar for 10.

 So 500% is a fantastic rate of return.
 But it only worked with a very small amount of money.
 This type of analysis is done all the time on “real” types of investments.
 There are two things to consider:

-- Your temporal discounting rate: the rate at which you value things now vs. the future.
+1. Your temporal discounting rate: the rate at which you value things now vs. in the future.
 So if I told you that I would give you $100 one year from today, how much would that be worth to you today?
-For me personally, that would be worth about $90.
+For me, that would be worth about $90.
 But it varies based on the preferences of the individual, inflation, interest rates, and opportunity costs.
-Also interestingly enough, research suggests that on small amounts of money our temporal discounting rate is higher.
+Also interestingly enough, research suggests that on small amounts of money, our temporal discounting rate is higher.
 That means that while I may only pay $90 in order to get $100 one year from now, I’d be willing to pay more than $900K to get $1M a year from now.

-- What is your next best return is.
-Each week I turned $2 into $10.
-If I were able to continue with that pattern and reinvest all my earnings into the next week’s supply of fizz candies by week 8 I would have $156,250.
-By week 10 I would have been almost at $4 million and it increases in absurdity from there.
-Clearly, there’s no way kids at an elementary school have that kind of extra cash to throw around on candy.
-So instead I had to consider what my next best return was.
-And at the time, that was peanuts (maybe 1% if that) at my local Ottawa Savings Bank.
+2. What is your next best return (the opportunity cost of your money)?
+Each week, I turned $2 into $10.
+If I could continue that pattern and reinvest all my earnings into the next week’s supply of fizzy candies, by week 8, I would have $156,250.
+By week 10, I would have been close to $4 million, and it increases in absurdity from there.
+There’s no way kids at an elementary school have that kind of extra cash to throw around on candy, so instead, I had to consider what my next best return was.
+At the time, that was peanuts (maybe 1% if that) at my local Ottawa Savings Bank (Fifth Third bought them out in 2000).

-Overall, it was a great experience and it piqued my interest in figuring out how to provide people with things that they wanted when and where they wanted them!
-If you can figure out how to make others really happy, you’re creating value and there’s likely a profit in it for you!
+Overall, it was a great experience and piqued my interest in figuring out how to provide people with things they want when and where they want them!
+If you can figure out how to make others happy, you’re creating value, and there’s likely a profit in it for you!